 Jim Burt Screenwriting Prize

-The Jim Burt Screenwriting Prize was created to continue the work of the late Jim Burt in recognizing and nurturing new longform screenwriting talent by awarding development support to an exceptionally promising unproduced longform screenplay that tells a Canadian story.
+The Jim Burt Screenwriting Prize was created to continue the work of the late Jim Burt in recognizing and nurturing new longform screenwriting talent.
+The award provides development support to an exceptionally promising unproduced longform screenplay that tells a Canadian story.